Portsmouth Historic Dockyard

 King Henry VIII is famous for marrying six times.
 His favourite was Queen Jane Seymour, we think, only because she produced a boy.
 Henry was obsessed with having a son and heir.
 Henry had more than sixty palaces, but the King's favourite was Greenwich Palace.
 Out of the forty ships built for the Royal Navy, Henry had a favourite, and it was the Mary Rose.
 Of course, it was his favourite; it was the flagship of the Royal Navy.
 She was built in 1510 and served the nation for 34 years.
 She sank while defending England from a French invasion in the year 1545.

 The archaeological achievement is mind-boggling, over 19,000 items are on display, and most linked to a crew member of 1545.
 The museum is the story of the 500 crew and ship that they served.
-The museum uses cutting edge tech to tell the tale.
-Special effects machines project images into decks of the real boat, it is a remarkable exhibit, and we hope you enjoy it.
+Cutting edge technology tells the tale, and special effects machines project images onto the decks of the real boat.
+It is a remarkable exhibit, and we hope you enjoy it.

-Every schoolchild knows the Victory and the story of it being Lord Nelson's flagship at the famous battle of Trafalgar on 21st October 1805.
+Every schoolchild knows the Victory and the story of Lord Nelson's flagship at the famous Battle of Trafalgar on 21st October 1805.
 A French marine shot Lord Nelson on that day and he slowly died below decks, but he learnt of Britain's Victory before he died.

 The Victory was built in 1759, had a crew of 821 and was in service for a remarkable 206 years.
 Once inside, you realise that the Victory, in essence, is a huge floating gun platform, built for destruction of the enemy.
 At the Battle of Trafalgar, the Victory carried 104 guns.
 The rate of fire of a single round fired every ninety seconds.
 Your tour of the boat will give you insight into the living conditions, the noise during the battle and the awful human carnage.

 Harbour tour takes you across a vast inlet where you will see (depending on deployment) the Royal Navy's modern ships.
 There is a good chance to see one of the Daring Class Type 45 destroyers.
-The one billion pound ships built to defend the aircraft carriers from aircraft attack and missiles.
-The harbour tours also include seeing some of the 11th-century defences.
+The one billion pound ships built to defend the aircraft carriers from aircraft and missile attack.
+The harbour tours also include some of the 11th-century defences.